facebookresearch/habitat-challenge/README.md

 ## Task: Object Rearrangement

-In ObjectNav, an agent is initialized at a random starting position and orientation in an unseen environment and asked to find an instance of an object category (*‘find a chair’*) by navigating to it.
-A map of the environment is not provided and the agent must only use its sensory input to navigate.
+In the object rearrangement task, a Fetch robot is randomly spawned in an unseen environment and asked to rearrange a list of objects from initial to desired positions – picking/placing objects from receptacles (counter, sink, sofa, table), opening/closing containers (drawers, fridges) as necessary.
+A map of the environment is not provided and the agent must only use its sensory input to navigate and rearrange.

-The agent is equipped with an RGB-D camera and a (noiseless) GPS+Compass sensor.
+The agent is equipped with an RGB-D camera on the Robot's head and a (noiseless) GPS+Compass sensor.
 GPS+Compass sensor provides the agent’s current location and orientation information relative to the start of the episode.

-For details about the agent, dataset, and evaluation, see the challenge website: [aihabitat.org/challenge/rearrange_2022](https://aihabitat.org/challenge/rearrange_2022).
+For details about the agent, dataset, and evaluation, see the challenge website: [aihabitat.org/challenge/rearrange_2022](https://aihabitat.org/challenge/rearrange_2022/).

 ## Participation Guidelines

 Participate in the contest by registering on the [EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/1615/overview) and creating a team.
 Participants will upload docker containers with their agents that are evaluated on an AWS GPU-enabled instance.
 Before pushing the submissions for remote evaluation, participants should test the submission docker locally to ensure it is working.
 Instructions for training, local evaluation, and online submission are provided below.

 ### Local Docker Evaluation
 In these steps, we will evaluate a sample agent in Docker.
-We evaluate in Docker because EvalAI requires submitting a Docker image to run your agent on the leaderboard. *Since these steps depend on [nvidia-docker v2](https://github.com/NVIDIA/nvidia-docker), they will only run on Linux*; no Windows or MacOS.
+We evaluate in Docker because EvalAI requires submitting a Docker image to run your agent on the leaderboard. **Since these steps depend on [nvidia-docker v2](https://github.com/NVIDIA/nvidia-docker), they will only run on Linux**; no Windows or MacOS.

 1. Clone the challenge repository: